xsuite/xsuite/docs/fast_lattice_changes.rst

 memory addresses of the quantities to be changed and performs the changes with a single compiled kernel, using multithreading when allowed by the context.

-The following examples show how to use the ``CustomSetter`` to apply a sinusoidal ripple to the strength of several quadropoles of a synchrotron.
+The following example shows how to use the ``CustomSetter`` to apply a sinusoidal ripple to the strength of several quadropoles of a synchrotron.

 .. literalinclude:: generated_code_snippets/ripple.py